perl-workflow/perl-workflow/README.md

 Oliver Welter, patch implementing custom workflows, see Changes file: 1.35 and patch related to this in 1.37 and factory subclassing also in 1.35.
-Improvements in logging for condition validation in 1.43 and 1.44
+Improvements in logging for condition validation in 1.43 and 1.44 and again a patch resulting in release 1.46

 Steven van der Vegt, patch for autorun in initial state and improved exception handling for validators, see Changes file: 1.34\_1